LihaiLevi/Assembler/README.md

 3.`main.c`: The main entry point of the program.
 4.`utility.c`: Contains utility functions used in the assembler.
 5.`makefile`: The makefile for compiling and building the project.
-6. `assembler.h`: The header file containing function declarations and necessary data structures.
+6.`assembler.h`: The header file containing function declarations and necessary data structures.

 ## Prerequisites